-- In North Carolina, consumers always pay sales tax on the cost of their accommodation in addition to occupancy tax.
-The sales taxes generated by accommodations amount to many millions of additional dollars annually, all of which goes to the state and local governments.
-Occupancy tax is also different from a prepared meals tax, which are levied by a few communities in North Carolina and governed by their own legislation. - In some instances, a guest may pay occupancy taxes collected by two different governmental entities.
-A county may have an occupancy tax that covers all accommodations in the entire county, and the city or town where the property is located may also have their own occupancy tax in addition to that county's tax. - Only one community in North Carolina has a total occupancy tax which exceeds 6%: Mecklenburg County, which has a separate 2% occupancy tax in addition to a base 6% tax.
+- In North Carolina, consumers always pay sales tax on the cost of their accommodation in addition to the occupancy tax.
+The sales taxes generated by accommodations amount to many millions of additional dollars annually, all of which goes to state and local government.
+Occupancy taxes are also different from prepared meals taxes, which are levied by a few communities in North Carolina and governed by their own legislation. - In some instances, a guest may pay occupancy taxes collected and invested by two different governmental entities.
+A county may have an occupancy tax that covers all accommodations in the entire county, and the city or town where the lodging property is physically located may have their own individual occupancy tax in addition to the county tax. - Only one community in North Carolina has a total occupancy tax which exceeds 6%: Mecklenburg County, which has a separate 2% occupancy tax in addition to a base 6% tax.
 This additional tax was used to fund the development and operation of the NASCAR Hall of Fame in Charlotte.

-- While occupancy tax rates in North Carolina communities can be compared to those found in destinations in other states, the laws and mechanisms which enable the collection of taxes and govern their investment vary greatly from state to state. - The North Carolina House of Representatives adopted uniform provisions in 1997 as guidelines for future occupancy tax legislation in order to create standards for such legislation.
+- While occupancy tax rates in North Carolina communities can be compared to those found in destinations in other states, the laws and mechanisms which enable the collection of taxes and govern their investment vary greatly from state to state. - The North Carolina House of Representatives adopted uniform provisions in 1997 as guidelines for future occupancy tax legislation to establish standards for such legislation.
 (A current copy of these guidelines is included in this report.)
 However, these guidelines did not retroactively affect legislation enacted prior to 1997, and the amount of money allocated for tourism promotion and other tourism-related uses at the local level is still dictated by specific local legislation.